April 7, 2011 (last updated August 8, 2021)

 For a couple of years in the early 1990s, it seemed as if Congress had really listened to us and others, as they enacted several tough laws to fight fraud, shut down financial institutions promptly before they became insolvent, limit brokered deposits and fight insider abuses.
 They even abolished the federal agencies that had overseen the S&Ls, the Federal Savings and Loan Insurance Corp. and the Federal Home Loan Bank Board.
 Take that!

 But banks revolted, and in the end they won.
-After the S&L crisis, regulators decided that the riskier a commercial bank’s business was, the more of its own money it had to set aside for emergencies.
+After the S&L crisis, regulators decided that the riskier a commercial bank’s business was, the more of its own money it had to have for emergencies.
 We thought that was a great idea.
 But banks promptly set about gaming these regulations, with the full knowledge and approval of their regulators.

 During the decade, banks shot down several efforts to make derivatives more transparent.
 By 1997 Congress had phased in interstate branching.
 In 1999 it allowed one company to own commercial banks, investment banks, insurance companies and other types of business.
 By 2000 the rush to become Too Big To Fail was on.
 Between 2000 and 2007, the 10 largest U.S. financial institutions more than doubled in size.